Discover What Our Customers

 - Help to Buy applicants looking for up to 95% Loan to Value mortgages.

-It certainly is.
-The Revolution team regularly works with clients who have been self-employed for under a year and therefore have been rejected by their bank or mainstream lenders who require a minimum number of years worth of accounts.
+The Revolution Brokers team regularly works with clients who have been self employed mortgages for under a year and therefore have been rejected by their bank or mainstream lenders who require a minimum number of years worth of accounts.

 Likewise, we hear from clients who are reluctant to apply without having a long trading history and feel that their application is likely to be turned down or are uncertain about what sort of information they might be asked to provide.